- Travel and Places»

 The high mountain ranges of Manali are bounded by blizzards and deep rocky ravines which impart it a peculiar halo.

-The forests where cool and gentle winds blows; the vast avenues of apple orchards; the lush green meadows with breathtaking scenery; the small rivulets meeting at their confluence with the river Beas; the shepherds with their herds and sprightly kids; the aboriginal tribes with their peculiar customs and manners; small hamlets and rural aroma in sparse settlements;the unique flora and fauna; all impart a special charm to the majestic attractions of Manali.
+The cool and gentle winds blows in the forests; the vast avenues of apple orchards; the lush green meadows with breathtaking scenery; the small rivulets meeting at their confluence with the river Beas; the shepherds with their herds and sprightly kids; the aboriginal tribes with their peculiar customs and manners; small hamlets and rural aroma in sparse settlements; the unique flora and fauna; all impart a special charm to the majestic attractions of Manali.

 The virgin hill treks to the adjacent valleys is a charm and an unforgettable experience for those who cherish to be alone, in the midst of blossoming greens and mystic valleys.